Striving for Symmetry & Proper Jaw Development

 • Digestive Issues

-About Virginia Downing RDH, OMT
+About Virginia Downing OMT

-About Virginia Downing RDH, OMT
+About Virginia Downing OMT

 Virginia is a proud member of the following associations

 Virginia Downing is a Myofunctional Therapist and Buteyko Breathing coach.
-She has worked in the Dental Hygiene field for over 40 years.
+She worked in the Dental Hygiene field for over 40 years.

 Virginia is a graduate of the University of Bridgeport, Fones School of Dental Hygiene and a student of lifelong learning.
 Her observations over her 45 year career as a registered dental hygienist of the many myofunctional disorders and their impact on growth and development of the jaw, breathing disorders, temporomandibular joint dysfunction, systemic health and postural issues, led her to train with Joy Moeller of AOMT in the field of orofacial myology, and with Patrick McKeown for Buteyko breathing.
 She is committed to assisting patients to understand and establish neuromuscular changes at a habitual level, establish normal chewing and swallowing patterns, improve tonicity of the orofacial musculatures and eliminating noxious habits.